-"Brick by Brick" was TEDxGuelphU's 9th annual event, taking place at the Guelph Youth Music Centre on Sunday, January 14th 2018.
+"Brick by Brick" was TEDxGuelphU's 9th annual event, that took place at the Guelph Youth Music Centre on Sunday, January 14th 2018.

 featuring the following speakers: